2001aya2001alaa/MapReduce-Big-Data/README.md

 ## The Requirements
 1. Write a map/reduce program to do an inner join between T1 and T2 where A1 in T1 is a foreign key in T2.
-The query results should be:.
+The query results should be:
 (A, 1,X).
 (B, 2,X).
 (C, 3,X).

 2. Write a map/reduce program to do a full outer join between T1 and T2 where A1 in T1 is a foreign key in T2.
-The query results should be:.
+The query results should be:
 (A, 1,X).
 (B, 2,X).
 (C, 3,X).